jatinchowdhury18/NonIntegerSRC/doc/writeup.md

 tested implementation, with well understood trade-offs between quality and speed.
-Further, there are other interpolation-based methods that give decent quality results and can also out-perform `libsamplerate`.
+Further, there are other interpolation-based methods that give decent quality output and can also out-perform `libsamplerate`.

 My goal here is simply to introduce the Holters-Parker resampler as a potential option that may be useful for some cases.
-Eventually, I'll need to see how my implementation stacks up in both speed and quality, to `libsamplerate`, and other interpolation-based SRC implementations.
+Eventually, I'll need to see how my implementation stacks up in both speed and quality to `libsamplerate` and other interpolation-based SRC implementations.
 In particular, I think choosing the right filter design for the Holters-Parker resampler will be an important